prototypefund/Digital_Bargeld-docs/api-bank.rst

   :query auth: authentication method used.
 At this stage of development, only value `basic` is accepted.
 Note that username and password need to be given as request's headers.
 The dedicated headers are: `X-Taler-Bank-Username` and `X-Taler-Bank-Password`.
   :query delta: returns the first `N` records younger (older) than `start` if `+N` (`-N`) is specified.
   :query start: according to `delta`, only those records with row id strictly greater (lesser) than `start` will be returned.
 This argument is optional; if not given, `delta` youngest records will be returned.
-  :query direction: optional argument taking values `debit` or `credit`, according to the caller willing to receive both incoming and outgoing, only outgoing, or only incoming records.
-If not given, both directions are returned.
+  :query direction: argument taking values `debit` or `credit`, according to the caller willing to receive both incoming and outgoing, only outgoing, or only incoming records.
+Use `both` to return both directions.
+  :query cancelled: argument taking values `omit` or `show` to filter out rejected transactions
-  :query account_number: bank account whose history is to be returned.  *Currently ignored*, as the multiple bank accounts per user is not implemented yet.
+  :query account_number: bank account whose history is to be returned.  *Currently ignored*, as multiple bank accounts per user are not implemented yet.

   **Response**

   :status 200 OK: JSON object whose field `data` is an array of type `BankTransaction`_.
   :status 204 No content: in case no records exist for the targeted user.